ionos-cloud/ionosctl/README.md

 ionosctl help
 ```

 For Windows users, you can download the latest release available on [Release Page](https://github.com/ionos-cloud/ionosctl/releases), unzip it and follow this [official guide](https://msdn.microsoft.com/en-us/library/office/ee537574(v=office.14).aspx) that explains how to add tools to your `PATH`.
+The path that you need to add is the path to the folder where you unzipped the ionosctl release.

-#### Building a local version
+#### Building a local version(on a Linux machine)

 If you have a Go environment (Go 1.14, Go 1.15, Go 1.16) configured, you can build and install the development version of `ionosctl` with: